-In addition to attending meetings of the Board of Directors and the Executive Management Board, corporate auditors audit the execution of duties by directors and executive officers through interviews with directors, executive officers, and the relevant departments.
-Corporate auditors also audit the status of compliance, risk management in overall operations, and the operational and financial status of Dai-ichi and its subsidiaries.
-In addition, the Board of Corporate Auditors deliberates on important audit issues.
-As of July 1, 2012, Dai-ichi had five corporate auditors (including three outside auditors).
+In addition to attending meetings of the Board of Directors and the Executive Management Board, Audit and Supervisory Board Members audit the execution of duties by directors and executive officers through interviews with directors, executive officers, and the relevant departments.
+Audit and Supervisory Board Members also audit the status of compliance, risk management in overall operations, and the operational and financial status of Daichi and its subsidiaries.
+In addition, the Audit and Supervisory Board deliberates on important audit issues.
+As of June 30, 2013 Dai-ichi had five Audit and Supervisory Board Members (including three outside Audit and Supervisory Board Members).